f3-factory/F3com-data/views-and-templates/main.md

 ## Embedding Javascript and CSS

-If you have to insert F3 tokens inside a `<script>` or `<style>` section of your template, the framework will still replace them the usual way:-
+If you have to insert F3 tokens inside a `<script>` or `<style>` section of your template, the framework will still replace them the usual way:

 ``` html
 <script type="text/javascript">